Answer all the questions

 Topic: Literary Devices

-⭐ The phrase "rattling like leaves in a storm" is a simile, comparing the guards' fear to the sound of leaves in a storm.
-"Fear branded on their faces" personifies fear by suggesting it can be physically marked on someone's face, making it both a personification and a simile.
+The phrase "rattling like leaves in a storm" is a simile because it compares the guards' fear to the sound of leaves.
+"Fear branded on their faces" is personification because it gives fear human-like qualities, suggesting it can be physically marked on someone's face.

 Explanation: